3.3. Creating the Plan Tree of a Single-Table Query

 * seem worth the trouble, so just mark them read_write_ignore.)

-/* optional private data for join_search_hook, e.g., GEQO */
+/* optional private data for join_search_hook, e.g., GEQO */void*join_search_private pg_node_attr(read_write_ignore);

 };

-The preprocessing steps include:
+The core preprocessing steps include:

 Figure 3.9.
 An example of flattening AND/OR expressions.

 3.3.2.
-Getting the Cheapest Access Path
+Determining the Cheapest Access Path

-To get the cheapest access path, the planner estimates the costs of all possible access paths and chooses the cheapest one.
-More specifically, the planner performs the following operations:
+To determine the cheapest access path, the planner estimates the costs of all possible access paths and selects the one with the lowest cost.

 {